wanforge/quotes/README.md

 - 🎼 Friendship with oneself is all important, because without it one cannot be friends with anyone else in the world.
 - 📍 Friendship is one mind in two bodies.
 - 📯 Friendship with oneself is all important because without it one cannot be friends with anybody else in the world.
+- 🪔 Faith, as well intentioned as it may be, must be built on facts, not fiction--faith in fiction is a damnable false hope.

 - 🌿 Friendship is held to be the severest test of character.
 It is easy, we think, to be loyal to a family and clan, whose blood is in your own veins.